 The Literature Museum is the first museum that conveys the diversity and polyphony of Austrian literature from the end of the 18th century until the present day.

 Over 250 globes and globe-related instruments such as armillary sphere, planetaria and telluria await you in the Globe Museum.
-The adjacent study collection has over 450 further globes.
+The adjacent study collection possesses the oldest globe within the exhibition.

 There are around 300 items for you to discover in the Papyrus Museum: from the oldest papyri in the collection from the middle of the second millennium B.C. to the most recent papers from the Islamic time in the 13th century A.D.